neuronsimulator/nrn/docs/install/windows.md

 ### Step 13: Running the exe

-Double click at `nrn-nightly-AMD64` and it will install neuron.
+Double click at `nrn-nightly-AMD64` and it will install NEURON.
 It is a standard installation.

 That means the files created at `C:\Users\User\Neuron\nrn\build\bin` will be coped to:  `C:\nrn\bin` and the "installation" will appear at `C:\nrn` and `C:\nrn-install`